-Success of the mitigation (restoration and enhancement) will be determined based on meeting standards for minimum plant survival; minimum cover of native vegetation; and maximum allowed cover of invasive, nonnative plant species over ten growing seasons (Exhibit 5-1).
-Invasive, nonnative plant species include those on the Snohomish County
+Success of the mitigation (restoration and enhancement) will be determined based on meeting standards for minimum plant survival (through Year 2); minimum cover of native vegetation; and maximum allowed cover of invasive, nonnative plant species over ten growing seasons (Exhibit 5-1).
+Invasive, nonnative plant species include those on the Snohomish County Noxious Weed List, including any revisions to the list during the ten-year monitoring period for the Project.
+Removal of invasive species not on the Snohomish County weed list is encouraged; however, presence of these species will not contribute to the 10% invasive cover performance standard.

-2 At the time of Project Restoration Plan development, the 2016 version of the public access plan was the most recent adopted edition.
+&lt;sup>2 At the time of Project Restoration Plan development, the 2016 version of the Shoreline Public Access Plan was the most recent adopted edition.
 The goals and objectives are still consistent with the most recent 2019 version.